Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: Introduction

-In the case of sign-indefinite Hamiltonian energies, the respective $H^1$-theory for \eqref{eq:NLS} fails in general to provide global existence results without further assumptions.
+The proof of global existence relies on conserved quantities.
+Compared to the classical $H^1$-theory, the global well-posedness theory for \eqref{eq:NLS} with non-trivial farfield \eqref{eq:farfield} faces the obstacle of the lack of the conservation of mass which is infinite.
+No suitable notion of a "renormalized" mass being conserved seems to be available. \\ The results are inferred by means of the blow-up alternative stated in \emph{(1)} of Theorem \ref{thm:mainlocal}.
+In the following, we require the nonlinearity $f$ to be defocusing in the following sense. \begin{assumption} Let $f$ be as in Assumption \ref{ass:N}.
+Moreover, assume~$f'(1)>0$. \end{assumption} This assumption yields that $F$ achieves a local minimum for the constant solution $|\psi|^2=1$.
+In nonlinear optics, his requirement appears in the physical literature to prevent the onset of modulational instability, also known as Benjamin-Feir instability \cite{BenjaminFeir} of the constant equilibrium solution, i.e. the continuous wave background \cite{KivsharAndersonLisak, PelinovskySK}. \\ A sufficient condition allowing for a control of $\En(\psi)$ in terms of $\mathcal{H}(\psi)$ consists in requiring Assumption \ref{ass:D} to hold and the Hamiliton energy to be sign-definite, i.e. the nonlinear potential energy density $F$ to be non-negative. \begin{theorem} Let $d=2,3$.
+Let $f$ be such that Assumption \ref{ass:D} is satisfied and the nonlinear potential energy density $F$ defined in \eqref{eq:HamiltonianNLS} is non-negative, i.e. $F\geq 0$, then \eqref{eq:NLS} is globally well-posed in the energy space $\Eb$. \end{theorem} Note that the pure power-type nonlinearities \eqref{eq:powernonlinearity} satisfy $F\geq 0$ for $\lambda>0$. \\ In the case of sign-indefinite Hamiltonian energies, the respective $H^1$-theory for \eqref{eq:NLS} fails in general to provide global existence results without further assumptions.
 Blow-up occurs for instance for certain focusing nonlinearities, see e.g. \cite{Cazenave}.
 Similar difficulties occur in the present setting, where in addition we lack the conservation of mass.
 We provide a global well-posedness result for $d=3$ and a class of competing (focusing-defocusing) nonlinearities $f$ for which the internal energy fails to be non-negative.
 Such models are of physical relevance for instance in nonlinear optics when self-focusing phenomena in a defocusing background are considered \cite{Barashenkov89, PelinovskySK}.
 We exploit the affine structure of the energy space $\Eb(\R^3)$ that can be identified with the set of functions

 where